Katana Swords Require Special Care

-- mekugi - the peg(s) holding the blade in the tsuka (handle).
+- Mekugi: The peg(s) holding the blade in the tsuka (handle).

-- habaki - a metal or bamboo blade collar, keeping the blade tightly in the saya (scabbard), stopping the sword from rattling around, and preventing dust or rain getting into the saya.
+- Habaki: A metal or bamboo blade collar, keeping the blade tightly in the saya (scabbard), stopping the sword from rattling around, and preventing dust or rain getting into the saya.

-- seppa - a hilt collar, typically made from bamboo, on just in front of the tsuba (hilt), protecting it from the saya.
+- Seppa: A hilt collar, typically made from bamboo, on just in front of the tsuba (hilt), protecting it from the saya.

 Important: Disassembling and cleaning the tang of an expensive or antique katana to clean the tang can drastically lower the value of the sword.
-The rust on the tang is use to date and value heirloom katana.
+The rust on the tang is used to date and value heirloom katana.

+- Use a a small hammer, and a spike to carefully remove the mekugi.
+You may need to shift the tsuka-ito (handle bindings) slightly to reach the mekugi.
 Note: Many sword cleaning kits come with a small brass hammer with a pin screwed into the top.

-2. Clean the tang in the same way as you cleaned, polished and oiled the katana blade.
+- Clean the tang in the same way as you cleaned, polished and oiled the katana blade.

-3. If any of the components in the hilt are damaged, replace them before reassembling and storing the katana.
+- If any of the components in the hilt are damaged, replace them before reassembling and storing the katana.

-Disassemble and clean a katana
+Disassemble and Clean a Katana

 The discoloration and dirt on the handles of an old and antique katana should not be cleaned.
 This helps to date the katana and forms part of its history.

+- Clean dirt from the handle and wrapping threads with a toothbrush, water and a gentle soap that leaves no residue (pure soap, Woolite, or soap for cleaning silk).
+Scrub gently to avoid fraying.
 Note: Be careful not to get any water on metal fittings or near the blade, as it will cause rust!
 It is safer to do this when the katana has been disassembled.

-3. Ensure the tsuba is completely dry before reassembling the katana.
+- Ensure the tsuba is completely dry before reassembling the katana.

-Wipe the outside of the saya (scabbard) with a soft, dry cloth.
+- Wipe the outside of the saya (scabbard) with a soft, dry cloth.

-If the saya is wood, and has been protected with wax, polish it occasionally with wax to maintain the protection against water and cracks.
+- If the saya is wood, and has been protected with wax, polish it occasionally with wax to maintain the protection against water and cracks.

-After drawing the katana for cleaning, tap the mouth of the saya (koiguchi) on a somewhat hard surface gently to loosen any debris.
+- After drawing the katana for cleaning, tap the mouth of the saya (koiguchi) on a somewhat hard surface gently to loosen any debris.

-Use a thin long piece of steel, wrapped in a fine cotton cloth to carefully clean inside the saya.
+- Use a thin long piece of steel, wrapped in a fine cotton cloth to carefully clean inside the saya.